fourstix/Elfos-SPI-Displays/README.md

 * **/src/include/**  -- Include files for the SH1106 display programs and the libraries.
   * sysconfig.inc - System configuration definitions for sh1106 programs.
   * sh1106.inc - SH1106 display value constants.
-  * sh1106_lib.inc - External definitions for routines in the sh1106_lib.
+  * sh1106_lib.inc - External definitions for routines in the SH1106 display library sh1106_oled.lib.
-  * gfx_lib.inc - External definitions for the Graphics Library
+  * gfx_lib.inc - External definitions for the Graphics OLED Library gfx_oled.lib.
   * ops.inc - Opcode definitions for Asm/02.
   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS
+* **/src/lib/**  -- Library files for the SH1106 display programs and OLED graphics demos.
+  * gfx_oled.lib - Assembled Graphics OLED library.
+The source files for library functions are in the */src/gfx/* directory.
+  * sh1106_oled.lib - Assembled SH1106 OLED display library.
+The source files for the library functions are in the */src/sh1106/* directory.
-* **/src/sh1106/**  -- Source files for the SH1106 display library.
+* **/src/sh1106/**  -- Source files for the SH1106 OLED display library.
   * *.asm - Assembly source files for library functions.
   * build.bat - Windows batch file to assemble and create the sh1106_oled graphics library.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete the sh1106_oled library and its associated files.
-* **/src/gfx/**  -- Source files for the graphics library.
+* **/src/gfx/**  -- Source files for the Graphics OLED library.
   * *.asm - Assembly source files for library functions.
   * build.bat - Windows batch file to assemble and create the gfx_oled graphics library.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete the gfx_oled library and its associated files.